 Yes, becoming aesthetically pleasing is an ideal.
 Yes, matching that ideal can make one feel good.
 Many conversations I have had circle around the dillema of mind versus body cost-benefit analysis (what can I say, I have strange friends), and I inveigh, in the end, against the mental benefits of looking fit.
 As Harvard Medical School geneticist David Sinclair says, “what benefits you in the short term often harms you in the long run”.
 The sheer labour and energy and calories required subtract from your social leisure time, work even, and your lifespan.
 Protein intake increases energy store and exercised muscle mass and tone; muscle mass and tone requires cell division; cell division activate the mTOR pathway which spends the cell divisions you have left.

-Working to become a better version of your body can obviously be pernicious since it implies an inadequacy with what you have already and further implies healthy positive body image ought to come from measurements or even like-button-applause.
+Self-improvement is a worthy goal, but self-improvement and self-transformation are different.
+Working to become a better version of your body can obviously be pernicious since it implies an inadequacy with what you have already.
+(As Lao Tzu said, “let go of who you want to be to finally be who you are”.)
+Self-imprvoement further implies healthy positive body image ought to come from measurements, and even imaginary applause from like button dopamine rushes.

-Being strong can be helpful for lifting or endurance tasks, and visually appealing but mass garnering and body obsession are truly not.
-‘Fixing’ oneself to an imaginary mould can be harmful physically and mentally and no amount of peer or media or money interested pressure should divert us or loved-ones from that fact.
+Being strong can be helpful for lifting or endurance tasks, and leanness offers esteem boosts, but visual appeal and mass garnering and body obsession are pathologies.
+‘Fixing’ oneself to an imaginary mould can be harmful physically and mentally and no amount of peer or media or money interested pressure should divert us or those we cherish from that fact.
+Including our self.

-If you want to read more about why I recommend
+If you want to read more about why, I recommend How Not To Die.